The best backpacks and lunchboxes that’ll please both parents and kids

 A well-designed backpack is a school essential—along with a solid lunchbox and reliable face mask.
-We know you want something sturdy, comfortable, and easy-to-organize.
+We know you want something sturdy, comfortable, and easy to organize.
 We know they want something that looks cool and will impress their friends.
 We found the best of both worlds.

 Here are our picks for backpacks and lunchboxes (plus a water bottle, because, hydration) to start off the school year right.